Skip to main content

 Biography:

-“Pepper” Renneville played only schoolboy football before leaving Ireland for London.
+“Pepper” Renneville was born in Mullingar where his father served in the military, moving to London as a boy.
 He then played College football and eventually joined Southern League side Leyton.
 It was while with the London-club that Renneville won his first three caps, all at outside-right, as Ireland made a rare challenge in the 1910 Home Nations Championship.
 A draw with England and a win over Scotland left the Irish needing to beat Wales to claim the title, even a draw would see the trophy shared.
 Wales won 4-1 and Ireland slumped to third.

 Finally, in May 1910, Renneville made it into the Football League with Aston Villa.
 He played just twice for Villa as a battling centre-forward, who, despite his diminutive stature, made an impact on the toughest of opposition defenders.
 While at Villa he did win a fourth and final cap, against Wales at Windsor Park in January 1911, though it proved a sad end to his international as he left the field injured after 55 minutes, with the Welsh defeating the ten-man Irish 2-1.
 Renneville's Villa career was ended due to an injury collected in a reserve team game and his retirement was announced in April 1912.